 Millions of comics fans in the 1950s and 1960s knew and loved the work of Ira Schnapp, but never knew his name.
 At the time, very few comics had any creator credits.
 Editors got a credit on the indicia page of each comic, though sometimes the person doing the actual editing did not, only his boss.
-Sometimes an artist got away with signing his name on the first page of a story, and once in a while a writer with credits in other fields was given a by-line, but letterers and colorists never got credit, at least at DC Comics, until credits for all the creators began to appear sporadically in the mid to late 1960s.
+Sometimes an artist got away with signing his name on the first page of a story, and once in a while a writer with credits in other fields was given a by-line, but letterers and colorists never got credit, at least at DC Comics, until credits for all the creators began to appear sporadically in the late 1960s.
 I’ve found Ira Schnapp’s name as letterer only in two comics, INFERIOR FIVE #2, above, and issue 5 of that title.
 The fabulous work done by Ira on the company’s covers, logos and house ads was never credited.

 Among the extended family, Ira’s mother Sadie died in December of 1944.
 Ira’s oldest brother Jack died in New York on November 20th, 1942 at age 56.
 He was survived by wife Theresa, daughter Selma (Schnapp) Kagle and son Irving.
 I recently made contact with a niece of Selma Kagle, who provided the pictures above of Theresa and Selma.